 Fig 2.2.1: Schematic representation of the link between the theoretical parameters controlling the QE of copper and macroscopic properties as well as ways to act on these properties.

-An important problem for many applications is that the surface state and thus the QE is changing with time.
-This variation of QE can be very important and can sometimes also be an increase of the QE [4].
-As illustrated by the measurements in Fig. 2.2.2, the QE increased by more than an order of magnitude after 4 days of operation.
+The time varying nature of photocathode QE can be problematic.
+A photocathode with decreasing QE can mean a photogun cannot meet the beam current requirements of the accelerator.
+But sometimes photocathode QE increases [4], as illustrated in Fig. 2.2.2, where photocathode QE increased by more than an order of magnitude during 4 days of operation.
 The change in the surface state was probably due to a cleaning / removal of the contaminants by the illuminating laser.
 Such QE variation corresponds to only 0.06 eV drop in the surface work function when using the QE expression of Eq.
-2.2.1 from [5][5].
+2.2.1 from [5]

+Based on the 3 step model and a step-like Fermi-Dirac distribution for the energy density of states in metals, Dowell et. al. [5] derived a simple expression for the QE of metals which accurately reproduces the experimental data of copper: